OValery16/Tutorial-about-3D-convolutional-network/README.md

 ## Optimizer

 In this tutorial, we use the Adam optimizer with the AMSGRAD optimization described in this [paper](https://openreview.net/pdf?id=ryQu7f-RZ).
 Empirically, it tends to improve the convergence of my model.
-However, the reader should keep in mind that other experimences have shown that the AMSGRAD optimization could also lead to worse performance than ADAM.
+However, the reader should keep in mind that other experimences (from other users) have shown that the AMSGRAD optimization could also lead to worse performance than ADAM.